infobip/mobile-messaging-sdk-android/README.md

     }
     ```
 	> ### Notice
+	> All required manifest components are merged to application manifest automatically by manifest merger.
+Please include [push-related components](https://github.com/infobip/mobile-messaging-sdk-android/wiki/Android-Manifest-components#push-notifications) to manifest manually if manifest merger was disabled.

+    > ### Notice
     > MobileMessaging library has geofencing service disabled by default.
 In order to opt-in the service, follow [this guide](https://github.com/infobip/mobile-messaging-sdk-android/wiki/Geofencing-API).

 ## Mobile Messaging APIs